developerworldwide/certificateJobsAndCourse/README.md

-# certificateJobsAndCourse
+# certificatesJobsAndCourses

-### On this repositorie you can see all my certificates
+### On this repositorie you can see all my certificates.